Using Fail2Ban for SSH Brute-force Protection

 Brute-force attacks can be extremely powerful and may result in thousands of failed authentication attempts per day.
 It is therefore vital to understand how to protect your server from these attacks and how to block IP addresses.
 Fail2Ban allows you to automate the process of blocking brute-force attacks by limiting the number of failed authentication attempts a user can make before being blocked.
 This is extremely useful for servers that have user accounts that utilize passwords for remote authentication as opposed to SSH key-pair authentication.

 Before You Begin

 NoteThis guide uses Ubuntu, but the commands are similar for other systems.

 Complete the Getting Started guide.

-Follow the Securing Your Server guide to create a standard user account, and harden SSH access, but do not create a basic firewall.
+Follow the Setting Up and Securing a Compute Instance guide to create a standard user account, and harden SSH access, but do not create a basic firewall.

 Log into your Linode via SSH and update and upgrade.